sematext/docs/docs/integration/node.js.md

 Sematext offers a simple Node.js monitoring agent, written entirely in Node.js without CPU and memory overhead.
 It's easy to install and require in your source code.

 ## Sematext Node.js Monitoring Agent
-This lightweight, open-source [Node.js monitoring agent](https://github.com/sematext/spm-agent-nodejs) collects Node.js process and performance metrics then sends them to Sematext.
+This lightweight, open-source [Node.js monitoring agent](https://github.com/sematext/spm-agent-nodejs) collects Node.js process and performance metrics and sends them to Sematext.
 It is available as an [npm package](https://www.npmjs.com/package/spm-agent-nodejs) that can be added to JavaScript source code like any other Node.js module.

 First you install the npm module.
 ```bash